 Voter registration law now in effect, some organizations believe the law could hurt voter turnout

-BATON ROUGE — A law went into affect August first that sets guidelines for voter registration drives.
+BATON ROUGE — A law went into effect August 1 that sets guidelines for voter registration drives.

 Act 701 requires those wishing to conduct voter registration drives to fill out a contact form in person with either the Secretary of State's Office or their parish Registrar of Voters.